 - Pros: Much like Trek, For years, Cannondale has built a reputation for producing quality bikes at affordable prices; by choosing a Cannondale, you can’t go wrong.

 Cannondale has been around for what seems an eternity, and they aren’t going anywhere soon.
 Their mountain bikes keep getting better, and with their focus on innovation, the company is only getting stronger.
-Their first bike came out way back in 1983 and has evolved to the point where they even sell an E-bike.
+Their first

 - Company Headquarters: Taiwan

 - Most Popular Models: Anthem, Trance, and Stance

 - Pros: Giant develops and manufactures their in-house tech, which cuts costs but ensures sky-high quality.

 - Most Popular Models: Neuron CF8 and the Lux Trail

 - Pros: The bikes are made to order and produced using the highest quality materials combined with world-class German engineering.

 Canyon is a company known mainly for its road and time trial bikes, but in recent years, they’ve shown they can produce mountain bikes that keep up with the best of them.
 The company is based out of Germany, and the bikes are made to order.
 Canyon offers everything from hardtail to full-suspension, 29s and 27.5s, and even Electric mountain bikes.

 - Most Popular Models: Broam and Breed